JetBrains/Qodana/topics/ui-overview.md

 ## Baseline
 {id="ui-overview-baseline"}

+<link-summary>When you click the Move selected to baseline button on the Actual problems tab, the selected
+problems move to the Baseline tab.</link-summary>

 When you click the **Move selected to baseline** button on the **[Actual problems](#ui-overview-actual-problems)** tab, the selected problems move to this tab.